 After all, central banks have no trouble creating money.
 They just "type it in" and wire it out and are perfectly able to deploy it in secret, even in nominally democratic countries like the United States.

-This week, outstanding analyst Alasdair Macleod wondered aloud if the BIS really knows what it's doing to the gold market with Basel 3:,potentially destroying the fractional-reserve gold banking system.
+This week, outstanding analyst Alasdair Macleod wondered aloud if the BIS knows what it's doing to the gold market with Basel 3: potentially destroying the fractional-reserve gold banking system.

-If the BIS didn't know when devising the new rules, it surely knows now because of the anguished protest from the LBMA and/ WGC.
+If the BIS didn't know when devising the new rules, it surely knows now because of the anguished protest from the LBMA and/or WGC.

 But it is hard to imagine that the BIS didn't contemplate such an impact from the start.
 After all, as GATA consultant Robert Lambourne long has shown, the BIS is a key player in the gold market, a gold broker for central banks helping to manage their interventions every day, and a crucial part of their camouflage:

-Besides, Basel 3's rules for gold banking are entirely sensible for their recognizing that "paper" gold creates huge systemic risk for the international banking system.
+Besides, Basel 3's rules for gold banking are entirely sensible for their recognition that "paper" gold creates a huge systemic risk for the international banking system.

 Averting such a systemic collapse by helping bullion banks cover their huge short positions as the gold market reversed upward seems to have been the purpose of the Bank of England's strange gold-selling program in 1999.

 The Bank of England lost a fortune for the United Kingdom by selling so much of its gold reserves at the bottom of the market, but it accomplished something considered much more important than the national interest: It saved the banks.